victor-gil-sepulveda/pyProCT/README.md

 ```

 #### evaluation
 This section holds the _Clustering Hypothesis_, the core of pyProCT.
-Here the user can define how will the expected cluste
+Here the user can define how the expected clustering will be.
+First the user must set the expected number of clusters range.
+Also, an estimation of the dataset noise and the cluster minimum size (the minimum number of elements a cluster must have to not be considered noise) will complete the quantitative definition of the target result.

 Ex.
 ```JSON